yandex/deaf/README.md

 How does it work
 ------------
-Application architecture design based on the following principle: Activity > Service > ContentProvider.
-Service receives and executes user actions that sent from Activity/Fragment.
-Service also executes async writing to the database when it's needed.
+Application architecture design based on the following principle: `Activity` > `Service` > `ContentProvider`. `Service` receives and executes user actions that sent from `Activity`/`Fragment`. `Service` also executes async writing to the database when it's needed.
+Data loads from database by using `Loader` classes that get callbacks when data identified by a given content URI changes.
+Some events send from `Service` by using broadcast messages.

+There are two services to work with different kinds of data:
+* `PhrasesService` is a service that handles add, edit and delete starting phrases.
+Also service dispatches events to invalidate audio samples.
+* `MessagingService` is a service that dispatches messaging and recognition events.

+Please see package [content](https://github.com/yandexmobile/mobile-yandex-subtitles-android/blob/master/app/src/main/java/ru/yandex/subtitles/content/) for more details about working with data in the app.
+If you want to get more details about `ContentProvider` please refer to [official documentation](http://developer.android.com/intl/ru/guide/topics/providers/content-provider-basics.html).

 License
 ---------